 The Philippines' most damaging storm in recent memory, Typhoon Yolanda (Haiyan), made landfall in late 2013, causing over 6,300 deaths and an estimated $2.05 billion in damage.

-What Countries Are Affected by Typhoons?
+What Countries Are Affected?

 - High winds: Winds in excess of 70kph can carry off roofs; even stronger winds can topple flimsy buildings and billboards.
 Flying objects can kill unsuspecting pedestrians.